Nanoracks: Internal ISS Services

 Nanoracks facilities on the International Space Station (ISS) include the Plate Reader-2 – a Molecular Devices SpectraMax M5e modified for space flight and the microgravity environment.
 This spectrophotometer analyzes samples by shining light (200-1000 nm) either on or through the top or bottom of each sample in the well of a microplate.
 The Nanoracks Plate Reader-2 can accommodate cuvettes in special microplate holders as well as 6-, 12-, 24-, 48-, 96-, and 384-well microplates.
 It can operate in absorbance, fluorescence intensity, or fluorescence polarization modes.
 Laboratory space on the ISS is provided to Nanoracks by NASA under a contractual lease arrangement.

 External ISS Services

 Nanoracks deploys small CubeSats into orbit from the ISS through the Nanoracks CubeSat Deployer via the airlock in the Japanese Kibō module, after the satellites are transported to the ISS on a cargo spacecraft.
 When released, the small satellites are provided a push of about 1 m/s that begins a slow process of satellite separation from the ISS.

-The Nanoracks CubeSat Deployer (NRCSD) is a self-contained deployment system that mechanically and electrically isolates CubeSats from the ISS, the ISS crew, and cargo resupply vehicles.
-The design of the NRCSD is compliant with the ISS flight safety requirements and is space qualified.
-The deployer is composed of anodized aluminum plates, access panels, deployer doors, and a base plate assembly.
-The inside of the NRCSD is designed to minimize and/or preclude the jamming of CubeSat appendages during deployment.